Jinbei Grand Haise

 The Jinbei Grand Haise or Jinbei New Haise (金杯大海狮) is a series of light commercial van produced by the Chinese automobile manufacturer Jinbei based on the same platform as the smaller Jinbei Haise vans.
 First launched in 2010, the Jinbei Grand Haise has since been available in a wide range of body configurations, including a minivan/MPV, minibus, panel van, crew van, and an ambulance.
 Short wheel base versions are named Jinbei Grand Haise W or Jinbei H2 while long wheel base versions are named Jinbei Grand Haise L or Jinbei H2L.

 Overview

 The Jinbei Grand Haise W or Jinbei H2 was released by Jinbei on March 23, 2012, with the Jinbei Grand Haise L or Jinbei H2L models being added shortly after.
 The Jinbei Grand Haise W provides up to 12 seating positions, compared with 14 seats on the Jinbei Grand Haise L. The Jinbei Grand Haise W and Jinbei Grand Haise L models share all essential body parts as well as styling features with only the size being different.
 A cheaper model based on the Grand Haise W called the Jinbei New Haise was added later featuring a restyled front bumper.

-Engine options of the Jinbei Grand Haise includes a 2.4 liter diesel engine and a 2.5 liter diesel engine mated to a 5-speed manual transmission.
+Engine options of the Jinbei Grand Haise includes a 2.4 liter petrol engine and a 2.5 liter diesel engine mated to a 5-speed manual transmission.
 With the 2.5 liter engine producing 115hp and 280N·m of torque.